Yellow Urine

 “A lie repeated enough times becomes a truth”.
 Most of us have heard that what makes urine yellow when we take supplements is the B vitamins, specifically the B2 or riboflavin.
 Is this true?

-Turns out NOT.
-What makes urine yellow is a molecule called “urobilinogen”, a bile-related chemical that helps carry away certain toxins.
+However, there is another yellow molecule that is paler and doesn’t glow, called urobilin.
+It is a complex molecule, with some features of bile, that reflect the elimination of toxins.
 Bile make urine yellow in a similar that it makes poop brown.
 People who do not make sufficient bile (certain liver and gallbladder diseases) have yellow poop, not brown, due to lack of bile-related molecules.

 Furthermore, the opposite argument may also be true.
-If the urine is not yellow enough (other than drinking lots of water), then it can suggest a problem eliminating certain toxins.
-When we take a supplement and the urine turns yellow, it tells us that we have absorbed the proper nutrients to enable the increased production of urobilinogen.
+If the urine is not yellow enough (other than drinking lots of water), then it can suggest a need for more supplements.

 Finally, if you take supplements once a day and your urine doesn’t stay yellow, it suggests you need MORE vitamins in the 2nd half of the day (especially the water-soluble ones).